 “The one thing I’ve insisted on is that we’re nice to writers who send their work to us,” Pat says.
 “Every writer gets a nice and personalized letter.”
 Southern as his kind heart may be, it wasn’t his only reason for accepting the position of Editor-at-Large at Story River Books.
 “I’ve been watching modern publishing, and it’s changed so much,” he says.
 “Seven or eight years ago, my agent told me there would never be another book about a small Southern city.”

 Pat aims to change this by ignoring the “hunt for the bestseller,” which is “everything” in New York publishing and leaves most of today’s talent on the editing room floor.
 He admires young writers like North Carolina-born novelist Wiley Cash and praises older ones like Georgian author Mary Hood.
-When I mention my final LSU semester spent studying under the criminally under-appreciated James Wilcox, he exclaims–as Tony Morrison and GQ have–that Modern Baptists is one of his favorite books, and he’d love to work with its author.
+When I mention my final LSU semester spent studying under the criminally under-appreciated James Wilcox, he exclaims–as Toni Morrison and GQ have–that Modern Baptists is one of his favorite books, and he’d love to work with its author.

 “You mentioned James Wilcox.
 Isn’t he the kind of person I’m talking about?
 Can you believe how brilliant he is?
 Modern Baptists, to me, is one of the great books,” Pat says.
 “I think there’s a lot of these people all over the place that I’m not aware of.”

 And that’s his mission: to find these writers and to give their voices a venue.